 Human papillomavirus (HPV) is one of the most common sexually-transmitted infections.
-It is part of the papillomaviridae family, and can be contracted at any point during an individual’s life, while they are sexually active.
-And in the vast majority of cases, it is harmless and asymptomatic.
+It’s part of the papillomaviridae family, and can be contracted at any point during an individual’s sexually active life life.
+In the vast majority of cases, it’s harmless and asymptomatic.

-HPV has two main characteristics: it only multiplies in the nuclei of epithelial and mucosal cells of stratified epithelia, and it is potentially highly carcinogenic.
+HPV has two main characteristics: it only multiplies in the nuclei of epithelial and mucosal cells of stratified epithelia, and it has a high carcinogenic potential.

-But before we go any further, we should make a couple of clarifications in this regard:
+But before we go any further, we should clarify a couple of things:

-- Firstly, you might be asking yourself what on earth stratified epithelia are.
+- Firstly, most people will wonder what on earth “stratified epithelia” are.
 These are epithelia formed by several different layers (strata) of cells.

 More than one hundred types of human papillomavirus have been discovered to date.
-Since there is such a wide range, the different viruses in this group are classified according to categories.
-They are classified mainly according to their potential to cause cancer, according to the degree of risk they pose, whether it be high or low.
+The different viruses in this group are classified into categories.
+They are classified by their potential to cause cancer and the degree of risk they pose to humans.

 How could you contract it?

-HPV is so common that, in fact, most of the population will become infected over the course of their lifetime.
+HPV is so common that most of the population will become infected over the course of their lifetime.
 The warts it causes, which appear on the fingers and palms, are frequent in children, and are typically associated with humid environments such as swimming pools, changing rooms, etc.